timfel/timfel.github.io/cv/cv.md

      in 1.0 (A+)

-     During my master's studies, I focused on programming language concepts to facilitate end-user programming, modularity, and meta-circularity; development tools; virtual machine development;
-     as well as distributed and parallel programming.
+     During my master's studies, I focused on programming language concepts to facilitate development tools, end-user programming, modularity, and meta-circularity especially in distributed and parallel programming settings.

     Master's Thesis
       ~ [Comparison, Replay, and Refinement of Communication Traces for Debugging Distributed Failures](public/uni/12FelgentreffThesis.pdf)